We offer several different opportunities for students to work for the Center of Academic Success.

 To apply, download and complete the following application form.
 Completed forms must be submitted to the Center for Academic Success.

 The supplemental instruction program provides additional academic assistance for traditionally difficult courses.
-Upperclassmen who received an A in a designated course may be eligible to apply for the Supplemental Instruction Fellowship Program.
+Upperclassmen who received an A or A- in a designated course may be eligible to apply for the Supplemental Instruction Fellowship Program.

 The SI fellow is a model upperclassman who is committed to learning, community, and academic excellence.
 Fellows are responsible for the following: